codecowboydotio/palo-alto-backup/README.md

   <logfile> - This tag is used to hold the name of the log file (including path) for example: c:\logfile.log

-  <logfilesize>ADD - This tag is used to hold the maximum size of the logfile.
+  <logfilesize> - This tag is used to hold the maximum size of the logfile.
 The logfile will be checked and rolled when it reaches this size.
 Note that the check only occurs once each time the script is run.

   <outputfile> - This is the name of the outputfile (i.e. the backup).
 It should contain the path, like the logfile.
 For example: c:\backup.xml
 ```